 Installing a UXP panel (from a CCX file)

-If you are trying to install Web Sharp Pro - that is also a UXP panel, but is distributed through the Adobe marketplace rather than as a standalone CCX file (see here to install through the Adobe Marketplace).
+If you are trying to install Web Sharp Pro, see here to install through the Adobe Marketplace.

-• This should open the Adobe Creative Cloud Desktop (CCD) installer and ask you to confirm you wish to install.
+• Unzip the Lumenzia ZIP file, locate the CCX file and double-click it to start installing.
+This should open the Adobe Creative Cloud Desktop (CCD) installer and ask you to confirm you wish to install.

 • Go to the Plugins menu in PS if you do not automatically see the panel open in Photoshop (it won't show if Photoshop was closed during installation).